Healthdirect Free Australian health advice you can count on.

 How is leukaemia treated?

-Your treatment for leukaemia will depend on:
+Treatment for leukaemia depends on:

 • the type of leukaemia you have

-• the stage or phase of your disease
+• the stage of your disease

-• how bad your symptoms are
+• how severe your symptoms are

 • your age

-• your health
+• your general health

-• your wishes
+• your choices

 Treatments for acute leukaemia

-• Chemotherapy — a combination of medicines that kill cancer cells or slow their growth.
+• chemotherapy — a combination of medicines that kill cancer cells or slow their growth.
 It is often given as a liquid injected into your veins (intravenous infusion).
 You may have low-dose chemotherapy injected under the skin or given as tablets.

-• Stem cell or bone marrow transplant — putting healthy stem cells into the body after high-dose chemotherapy.
+• stem cell or bone marrow transplant — putting healthy stem cells into the body after high-dose chemotherapy

-• Radiotherapy — using radiation to kill or damage cancer cells so they can’t grow or multiply.
+• radiotherapy — using radiation to kill or damage cancer cells so they can't grow or multiply.
 It may be used before a stem cell transplant.

-• Leukapheresis — passing the blood through a special machine to remove white blood cells.
+• leukapheresis — passing the blood through a special machine to remove white blood cells

-• Immunotherapy — medicines that boost the body’s own immune system to fight cancer.
+• immunotherapy — medicines that boost the body's own immune system to fight cancer

 Treatments for chronic leukaemia